AdamMashaka/SIM_Alert/readme.md

 ### `model_prediction(test_image)`

-This method loads a pre-trained TensorFlow model and uses it to predict the class of the uploaded plant image.
+This method loads a pre-trained TensorFlow model and uses it to predict unauthorized access based on the uploaded fingerprint image.
 It returns the index of the predicted class.

 ### `User` Class